Skip to content

 How do you find all your friends?
 Post seems just to be so new and not very big yet.

-Bluesky, though, is looking quite promising indeed!
+Bluesky, though, is looking considerably more promising!

 So, even if PitMad were to be resurrected, those platforms aren’t necessarily the best new home for it.
 Perhaps they will be in time.
-But right now, despite its clear current problems, Twitter still has its place.
+But right now, despite its clear current problems, X still has its place.

 But don’t count out Bluesky.